-• Anti-Static Mat - The anti-static mat is dissipative and parts can be placed on it during service procedures.
+- Anti-Static Mat The anti-static mat is dissipative and parts can be placed on it during service procedures.
 When using an anti-static mat, your wrist strap should be snug and the bonding wire should be connected to the anti-static mat and to any bare metal on the computer being worked on.
-Once deployed properly, service parts can be removed from the ESD bag and

-- placed directly on the anti-static mat.
-ESD-sensitive items are safe in your hand, on the anti-static mat, in the computer, or inside an ESD bag. - Wrist Strap and Bonding Wire If an anti-static mat is not being used, the wrist strap and bonding wire should be connected directly between your wrist and an exposed metal part of the hardware.
-If you are using an anti-static mat, connect the wrist strap and bonding wire to the anti-static mat to ensure protection for any hardware placed on the mat.
+Once deployed properly, service parts can be removed from the ESD bag and placed directly on the anti-static mat.
+ESD-sensitive items are safe in your hand, on the anti-static mat, in the computer, or inside an ESD bag. - Wrist Strap and Bonding Wire The wrist strap and bonding wire can be either directly connected between your wrist and bare metal on the hardware if the anti-static mat is not required, or connect to the anti-static mat to protect hardware that is temporarily placed on the mat.
 The physical connection of the wrist strap and bonding wire between your skin, the anti-static mat, and the hardware is known as bonding.
 Use only Field Service kits with a wrist strap, anti-static mat, and bonding wire.
 Never use wireless wrist straps.
 Always be cautious that the internal wires of a wrist strap are prone to damage from normal wear and tear, and must be checked regularly with a wrist strap tester in order to avoid accidental ESD hardware damage.
-It is recommended to test the wrist strap and bonding wire at least once per week. - ESD Wrist Strap Tester The wires inside an ESD strap are prone to damage over time.
-When using an unmonitored ESD kit, it is recommended to test the wrist strap regularly-ideally before each service session, and at a minimum, once per week.
-The most reliable method for testing is with a wrist strap tester.
-To perform the test, connect the bonding wire of the wrist strap to the tester while wearing the strap.
-Press the test button to initiate the check.
-A green LED indicates a successful test, while a red LED and audible alarm signal a failure. - NOTE: It is recommended to always use the traditional wired ESD grounding wrist strap and protective anti-static mat when servicing Dell products.
+It is recommended to test the wrist strap and bonding wire at least once per week.

+- ESD Wrist Strap Tester The wires inside an ESD strap are prone to damage over time.
+When using an unmonitored kit, it is a best practice to regularly test the strap before each service, and at a minimum, test once per week.
+A wrist strap tester is the best method for doing this test.
+To perform the test, plug the bonding-wire of the wrist-strap into the tester while it is strapped to your wrist and push the button to test.
+A green LED is lit if the test is successful; a red LED is lit and an alarm sounds if the test fails. - NOTE: It is recommended to always use the traditional wired ESD grounding wrist strap and protective anti-static mat when servicing Dell products.
 In addition, it is critical to keep sensitive parts separate from all insulator parts while servicing the computer.